 Visit the group’s website to learn more about the expertise and credentials of its member inspectors, as well as the services they provide.

 Do a web search for the firm with which the inspectors are affiliated, as well as reviews from former clients.
-Also, respect his qualifications, but be aware of their limitations.
+Also, respect his or her qualifications, but be aware of their limitations.

 3. Take your education and experience into account

 Look for someone who has spent years analyzing properties in the same area, in addition to professional credentials and accreditations.
-He’s more likely to have encountered a variety of different types of homes and issues.
+He or she’s more likely to have encountered a variety of different types of homes and issues.

 4. Compare US Home Inspection Reports

 Request a sample copy of the instructor’s past USA home inspection reports.
 Compare the reports to those of other home inspectors, based on the tests, screening, time spent, and level of information in their observations.